meta4creations/post-duplicator/readme.txt

 * **Flexible Duplication Options** - Customize title, slug, status, author, date, post type, and parent for each duplicate
 * **Featured Image Management** - Set, replace, or remove featured images directly in the duplication modal
 * **Smart Defaults** - Configure default settings that apply to all duplications (draft status, current user as author)
+* **Post Types Configuration** - Control which post types can be duplicated and which appear in the "Post Type" dropdown menu
 * **Permission Control** - Granular control over who can duplicate posts with role-based permissions
 * **Modern Interface** - Beautiful modal interface with live editing and expandable settings
 * **Cross-Post Type Duplication** - Convert posts to different post types during duplication